Active Duty in a Pandemic

 Harvard connections helped him overcome some of these difficulties: physicians like Menger provided him with first-hand information about hospital conditions; a law-school classmate on Governor Andrew Cuomo’s task force helped him communicate with the state.
 Ultimately, Caruso says, some of the biggest challenges the DoD faced turned into some of the biggest successes in responding to the virus.
 The military helped turn the Javits Center into a hospital in less than two weeks, and that hospital treated more than 1,000 patients, of whom only a handful died.
 “It was very challenging, but very rewarding,” he says.
 “As somebody who lives in New York, I was very fortunate to have the opportunity to give back to the community in that way.”

 One of the most important aspects of DoD support was mobilizing more than 4,000 military personnel to support the city’s depleted health-care system.
 On the night of Friday, April 3, more than 200 navy reserve medical personnel were asked to report to the city within 36 hours.
-Among them were Menger and his commanding officer, Ian Valerio, a captain select in the Navy Reserves and a plastic and reconstructive surgeon at Harvard Medical School and Massachusetts General Hospital (MGH).
+Among them were Menger and his senior medical officer, Ian Valerio, a captain select in the Navy Reserves and a plastic and reconstructive surgeon at Harvard Medical School and Massachusetts General Hospital (MGH).
 Valerio grabbed his deployment bag, flew to Philadelphia, and was bused into the city.
 “The surreal thing,” he says, “was coming into New York and going through the Lincoln Tunnel and seeing no cars on the road.”

 Valerio is a supervising doctor for the Navy’s operational health support units in the Northeast region; he ran a field hospital when he was deployed in Afghanistan.
 In New York, he was chosen to help lead the DoD response.
 “This mission was much unlike anything the military had ever done before,” he explains.
 “This was really a domestic, pandemic response, unlike most of our military deployments overseas.”
 Military personnel arrived in the city on a Sunday and were told to be in hospitals by Tuesday, giving Valerio and his military colleagues 40 hours to plan the movement of all the army, navy, and air force personnel.
 Overcoming tremendous logistical challenges, whether physically moving people or supplying personal protective equipment, Valerio coordinated military support for 11 hospitals critically hit by COVID-19—some of them missing more than 30 percent of their staff due to coronavirus infection.
 His mission involved setting up the Javits Center hospital, establishing mental-health services for caregivers and patients, overseeing 133 nurses and 77 doctors from the navy, and more.
 And throughout his service in New York, he was also in contact with colleagues at Harvard, MGH, and the Brigham and Women’s Hospital to discuss the latest findings and research relating to the virus, uniting theoretical and practical knowledge in order to best help patients.
 “I think we really gave a breath of fresh air to New York City,” Valerio says.
 In just months, he adds, the entire DoD medical mission in New York City treated more than 31,000 patients—more than were treated in the Afghanistan War.

-Some of the hardest moments came while caring for fellow health-care workers who had contracted COVID-19, or when speaking with patient families, who were not allowed into hospitals.
+Some of the hardest moments came while caring for health-care workers who had contracted COVID-19, or when speaking with patient families, who were not allowed into hospitals.
 “It’s really hard to lose a family member, and it’s really hard as a doctor to try to talk to these families who’ve never met you, they’ve never seen you,” Menger says.
 “And for us, it’s another part of your day.
 But for them, it’s often the worst conversation they will have in their entire life.
 And you’re doing that over the phone.”
 But he was also heartened by the compassion and dedication he witnessed at the hospital.
-One ICU patient, whose condition was deteriorating, was about to celebrate his fiftieth birthday, so an attendant bought him a cake and FaceTimed his wife for a small celebration.
+One ICU patient, whose condition was deteriorating, was about to celebrate a birthday, so a staff ICU attending bought him a cake and FaceTimed his wife for a small celebration with the staff.
 “Those small sorts of bonding between people were very impactful for me,” Menger says.
-“That goes back to leaving them feeling like you made a difference, and feeling gratitude.”
+“That goes back to leaving feeling like you made a difference, and feeling gratitude.”

 As the coronavirus has come under relative control in New York City, military personnel have been demobilized.
-Caruso stopped COVID-19-related work on June 1, Menger in early June, and Valerio at the end of the month.
+Caruso stopped COVID-19-related work on June 1, Menger in late June, and Valerio at the end of the month.
 But the disease continues to rage elsewhere in the country, with each day bringing record numbers of cases in various states.
 The work of Harvard affiliates and the DoD in New York may prove instructive to further combatting the pandemic.
 “Our intellectual as well as our physical capabilities here were able to not only affect New York City, but affect the whole U.S. as this virus spreads elsewhere,” Valerio says, “hopefully transmitting best practices as well as improving treatment paradigms throughout the country and then throughout the globe.”